How to schedule an audit

 Access control

-Set which users will have access to view the item.
-You can grant access to all users or specific teams and individual users.
+Set which users can view the audit item.
+You can grant access to all users, specific teams, or individual users.

-Select this option if you would like all users to be able to view the item.
+• All users can access: Select this option if you want all users to be able to view the item.

-Select the team/s who need to view the item.
+• Teams: Select the team(s) that need to view the item.

-Select specific users (if they are not included in the selected team/s) who need to view the item.
+• Individual users: Select specific users (if they are not already included in the selected team(s)) who need to view the item.

 Go to top